henrikenquist/aces-up/README.md

 The most complex form of playing involves many decks, each of which are played using each of the auto-generated strategies, which in turn are based on your custom list of rules.

-The latter is the most fun but might challenge both your CPU-fans and your patience (wait for the beep).
+The latter is the most fun but might challenge both your CPU-fans and your patience (wait for the beep, Windows only).

+### Video demo

+You can [watch a demo](YouTube url goes here) on how to run the software.

-### Persistence:
+### Persistence

-- Only results from batches are stored in the database
-- Only unique solutions are stored in the database (i.e. no duplicates)
+Only information regarding won batch games are stored in the database.

+Tables:
+- Batches

+- Decks

+- Moves

+- Solutions

+- Strategies

 ### Tips

+- Think through your strategies before doing anything large scale.
-- Systematically build the database over time and get more reliable odds.
+- Systematically build the database over time to get more reliable odds.
 - Use [DB Browser](https://sqlitebrowser.org/) or similar to inspect the database.
 - It could be reasonable to run a batch for only one deck, especially if USE_SUB_SETS and/or PERMUTE are used to generate strategies, or if you want to store won games.
 - It is possible to run consecutive batches for one or more strategies and re-use deck(s) from previous won games (batches).
 By doing so, you can test new strategies for deck(s) you know can be solved.
-NOTE: Running more strategies using a deck which has a solution for one strategy will mess up the odds.
+Note: Running more strategies using a deck which has a solution for one strategy will mess up the odds.
 This is the case since it is likely that such a deck can be solved in more than one way.
+Use a separate database for such experiments (which you should try, of course!).

 ### Explore the unknown